LLM Law - Employment, Work and Equality

 You will explore the wide-ranging impact of law, regulation, policy, and practice on the workplace, reflecting on contemporary developments.
 The programme combines detailed legal analysis with socio-legal and policy perspectives, incorporating international, European, and comparative legal sources.

 Ideal for those pursuing a career in law, trade unions, NGOs and academia, the programme develops crucial analytical, communication, and research skills valued by top employers.
-Our programmes are well respected by leading law firms, with Bristol ranking seventh in the UK for employability (QS Graduate Employability, 2022).
+Our programmes are well respected by leading law firms, with Bristol ranking in the top 10 in the UK for employer reputation, for law and legal studies (QS World University Rankings by Subject 2024).

 Programme structure